facilityregistry/fred-api/docs/api_specifications.rst

 Specification Notes
 -------------------

-- The initial API implementation  will support only JSON.
-Once the API stabilizes, support for an XML endpoint is planned.
+- This document defines an API which uses `JSON <http://www.json.org>`_ for exchanging data.
-- All dates/timestamps should be in `ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ and include a timezone (default UTC)
+- All dates should follow `ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_.
 - All field/properties should follow the camelCasing convention.
-- Use UTF-8 encoding
+- Use UTF-8 encoding.

 Core Properties
 ---------------